 Higher gross margins

-The lower your raw materials cost, the greater your potential profits.
-By eliminating inefficiencies during the procurement process, you'll increases your chances of boosting your company's gross margins through these savings.
+Your profits increase as your costs to acquire goods go down.
+By eliminating inefficiencies during the material procurement process, you'll increase your chances of boosting your company's gross margins through these savings.

 Thanks to smooth procurement, you'll model product development cycles accurately, meet demand, and build customer loyalty.

 The 8 steps of a procurement management process

 Procurement management might look complex when you begin tackling the challenges it presents.
 However, every successful procurement process has a few common steps.

 Step 1: Define business needs

 The first step you must take is to define what your business needs from suppliers.
 For instance, which SaaS apps can potentially reduce your development team's workload and get them to execute value-added tasks?

 Define these goals and the metrics you will use to track goal progress.